Generic selectors

 More about Johannesburg Philharmonic Orchestra

-The Johannesburg Philharmonic Orchestra (JPO) is a not-for-profit company that is invested in identifying and nurturing local talent and skills in the city’s creative community.
+The Johannesburg Philharmonic Orchestra (JPO) is a not-for-profit company that invests in identifying and nurturing local talent and skills in the city’s creative community.
 Their seasonal concerts and regular collaborations are prime markers of using classical music to bring people together.

 Where: Linder Auditorium, 27 St Andrews Road, Parktown, Johannesburg